 By Michal Schonbrun, MPH, CHES

-FAM is based on five scientific principles:
+FAM is based on five scientific facts:

-3) The woman’s egg lives only 12-24 hrs,
+3) The woman’s egg lives 12-24 hours,

 Simply stated, a woman’s body is programmed to produce specific hormonal changes at certain times in the cycle in order to ensure optimal conditions for potential ovulation and pregnancy.

 Fertility Awareness (FA) gives women the tools to easily monitor three fertility signs; the way in which each biomarker changes is relative for each and every woman:

 1. Basal Body Temperature (BBT) is the temperature of the body at rest.
 It is taken upon waking with a special digital (oral) thermometer for one minute.
 BBT rises after ovulation, 0.2- 0.5 C (up to half of one degree Celsius) and temperatures stay relatively high for nearly two weeks (typically 10-14 days), until the next menses begins.
 Once this rise is verified, pregnancy is no longer possible.